schyuler/Web-Scraper-for-Blogger-Blog/README.md

 - The blog title is contained within a `<h3>` with the class `post-title entry title`<br>
 - The blog date is contained within a `<h2>` with the class `date-header`<br>

-Make sure to update the class name in the code if the target blog uses a different structure.<br>
+Make sure to update the class name in the code if the target blog or website uses a different structure.<br>

 **EPUB Conversion:** The resulting file `palericblog.html` can be convered to EPUB using an EPUB converter like <a href="https://calibre-ebook.com/">Calibre.</a>